AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/segments/index.md

 ---
-title: Segments
+title: Segments API
 description: Create, edit, or delete segments using the API.
 ---

-# Segments endpoint
+# Segments API

 *This help page describes how to use the segments endpoint.
 For more information around how to use segments in Reporting API calls, see [Segments](../reports/segments.md) in the Reporting API guide.*